 The ancient Romans loved pomp and spectacle.
-And the Roman legion provided that.
+The Roman legion provided that.
 Each legion had its own special banner, its own name, and its own number.
 Within the legion, centuries (groups of 100 men) also had a banner.
 The legion also had trumpet players, drummers and other noisemakers, so a Roman legion on the march was certainly spectacular.

 When a legion moved camp, they would totally break apart the old camp and march away.
 When stopped for the night, they would build a new camp, complete with walls towers and even roads.